iudexai/function-json-schema-node/README.md

 });
 ```

-Keen eyes will notice the inclusion a few extra type changes:
+Keen eyes will notice the inclusion of a few extra type changes:

 - `description` is mandatory.